Seryozha95/Sorting-algorithms/README.md

 # Sorting-algorithms
-There sre provided sorting algorithms via Java and C++
+There are provided sorting algorithms via Java and C++